 If a child is too large to fit into a child restraint system, but too small to be safely secured using the vehicle's seat belts, use a booster seat appropriate for the child's age and size.
+For children needing a booster seat, Tesla recommends using the base of the Peg Perego Viaggio 2-3 Shuttle.
 When using and installing a booster seat, carefully follow the instructions provided by the manufacturer.